-Dan is a Giving Green initiative co-founder and the Chief Economist at IDinsight.
+Dan Stein is a Giving Green co-founder and director, and the Chief Economist at IDinsight.

 Dan is passionate about using evidence-based approaches to fight the climate crisis.
 Prior to IDinsight, Dan worked as an Economist at the World Bank, where he launched a program of impact evaluations in energy and environment.